gwythyr/nodejs-debug-mcp/README.md

 # nodejs-debug-mcp

-MCP server that gives coding agents the ability to debug Node.js scripts without modifying source code.
+MCP server that gives coding agents the ability to debug Node.js **and** Python scripts without modifying source code.

 ## Why install this